dotlang/language/README.md

 Two main objectives are pursued in the design and implementation of this programming language:

 1. **Simplicity**: The code written in dotLang should be consistent, easy to write, read and understand.
 There has been a lot of effort to make sure there are as few exceptions and rules as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
 Very few things are done implicitly and transparently by the compiler or runtime system.
 Also I tried to reduce need for nested blocks and parentheses as much as possible.
 Another aspect of simplicity is minimaism in the language.
 It has very few keywords and rules to remember.
-2. **Performance**: The compiler will compile to native code which will result in high performance.
-We try to do as much as possible during compilation phase (optimizations, de-refrencing, in-place mutation, sending by copy or reference, type checking, phantom types, inlining, dispose function, ...) so during runtime, there is not much to be done except mostly for memory management.
-Where performance is a concern, the corresponding functions in standard library will be implemented in a lower level language.
+2. **Performance**: The compiler will compile to native code which will result in higher performance compared to interpreted languages.
+Compiler tries to do as much as possible (optimizations, de-refrencing, in-place mutation, sending by copy or reference, type checking, phantom types, inlining, disposing, ...) so during runtime, there is not much to be done except mostly for memory management.
+Where performance is a concern, the corresponding functions in core library will be implemented in a lower level language.

-Achieving all of the above goals at the same time is impossible so there will definitely be trade-offs and exceptions.
+Achieving both of the above goals at the same time is impossible so there will definitely be trade-offs and exceptions.
 The underlying rules of design of this language are [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), [KISS rule](https://en.wikipedia.org/wiki/KISS_principle) and [DRY rule](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 As a 10,000 foot view of the language, code is written in files (called modules) organised in directories (called packages).
-We have functions and types.
+We have bindings (functions and immutable values) types (Blueprints to create bindings).
 Each function acts on a set of inputs and gives an output.
 Type system includes primitive data types, struct, union, array and map.
 Polymorphism, generics and lambda expression are also provided and everything is immutable.

 ## Comparison with other languages

 **Compared to C**: C language + Garabage collector + first-class functions + template programming + better union data types + module system + flexible polymorphism + simple and powerful standard library + lambda expressions + closure + powerful built-in data types (map, string,...) + simpler primitives + multiple dispatch + sane defaults + full immutability - ambiguities - pointers - macros - header files.

-**Compared to Scala**: Scala + multiple dispatch + full immutability + simpler primitives - *dependency on JVM* - *cryptic syntax* - trait - custom operators - variance - implicit.
+**Compared to Scala**: Scala + multiple dispatch + full immutability + simpler primitives - *dependency on JVM* - *cryptic syntax* - trait - custom operators - variance - implicit parameters.

 **Compared to Go**: Go + *generics* + full immutability + multiple dispatch + union types + sane defaults + better orthogonality (e.g. creating maps) + simpler primitives - pointers - interfaces - global variables.